-A key part of ensuring the integrity of the criminal justice system is in knowing ones rights and responsibilities.
-As a motorist, you are bound by the Highway Code, but you are also subject to other legislation, such as the Data Protection Act and believe it or not, the Terrorism Act.
-If youre pulled over by the police, (unless you're the guy in the video linked below) its difficult to stay entirely relaxed, which could impede how helpful you are and in rare cases, make you look guilty when you aren't.
+A key part of ensuring the criminal justice system's integrity is knowing one's rights and responsibilities.
+As a motorist, you are bound by the Highway Code, but you are also subject to other legislation, such as the Data Protection Act and, believe it or not, the Terrorism Act.
+If you're pulled over by the police (unless you're the guy in the video linked below), it's difficult to stay entirely relaxed, which could impede how helpful you are and, in rare cases, make you look guilty when you aren't.

 Do I have to pull over when a police car flashes its blue lights?